Underdog-Devs-Mentors/ud-problem-sets/problem-set-1/README.md

 ## Modulo

-Write a function that calculates the modulo (remainder - usually `%`) of a number divided by another number without using your language's modulo operator itself.
+Write a function that calculates the modulo (remainder - usually `%`) of a number divided by another number without using your language's modulo operator itself or your language's division operator.
 For example, `mod(137, 10)` should result in 7 and `mod(15, 4)` should result in 3.

 ## Sum